-What a day yesterday!
-The sail was great, in the morning we went to Marina Bay, enjoyed a nice lunch on the boardwalk and some paintings were good at the art show.
+What a day!
+The sailing was great, in the morning we went to Marina Bay, enjoyed a nice lunch on the boardwalk and saw some good paintings at an art show.
 So far, so good, right?
-Sounds like our usual fun and relaxing time on the waters between friends.
+Sounds like our usual fun and relaxing time on the waters with friends.
 Yes, until we got the thunderstorm above us.
 Ah yes!
 But what were we doing on the water at that time?
-The skipper (that would be me) must be nut, right?
+The skipper (that would be me) must be nuts, right?

 A burning pain spread through my front torso that was excruciating.
-I screamed in agony while collapsing, letting go of the tiller and the origin of the tremendous burning sensation that felt like it was coming from deep inside my body then I couldn’t breathe anymore.
-Three times at least I was trying to inhale air but nothing was reacting within my chest, while my brain smelled my own flesh burning.
+I screamed in agony while collapsing, letting go of the tiller.
+I felt a tremendous burning sensation coming from deep inside my body and I couldn’t breathe anymore.
+Three times at least I was trying to inhale air but nothing was reacting within my chest while my brain smelled my own flesh burning.
 All I was thinking was, "We’ve been hit.
-I’m burning, but that’s OK people can live even if they are badly burned.
+I’m burning, but that’s OK, people can live even if they are badly burned.
 I need to breathe.
 I can’t give up.
 I need to breath.”

 It would have been so easy then to just let go instead and no longer suffer the agonizing burning pain.
 After the 4th try of breathing, it came back, the lung muscles were responding again.
-I then fell on the plastic bench on my left side, adopting a fetal position no longer hearing from my right ear - the side facing the tiller, but it came back later in the ER.
+I then fell on the plastic bench on my left side, adopting a fetal position, no longer hearing from my right ear, the side facing the tiller.
+My hearing came back later in the ER.
 I got lucky this time.
-Lightening strikes are fatal in 30 to 70% of cases, causing death by cardiac and/or pulmonary arrest.
-I only experienced the second one and only temporally, fortunately.

 Louise and I were released in early evening.
 Life is about taking risks while trying to balance everything so the risks can be minimized as much as possible especially when we play against Mother Nature.